Vsevolod Pudovkin: Biography

 In 1928, with the advent of sound film, Pudovkin, Sergei Eisenstein and Grigori Aleksandrov signed the Manifest of Sound, in which the possibilities of sound are debated, and always understood as being in a state of tension and nonsynchronization with the image.
-This idea would be brought to bear in his next pictures: A Simple Case (1932) and The Deserter (1933), works that do not match the quality of earlier work.The Heir to Genghis Khan (or Storm over Asia; 1928).
+This idea would be brought to bear in his next pictures: A Simple Case (1932) and The Deserter (1933), works that do not match the quality of earlier work.
+The Heir to Genghis Khan (or Storm over Asia; 1928).
 Pudovkin was publicly charged with formalism for his experimental sound film A Simple Case, which he was forced to release without its sound track.
 In 1935 he was awarded the Order of Lenin.

 After an interruption caused by health concerns, Pudovkin returned to movie making, this time with a number of historical epics: Victory (1938); Minin and Pozharsky (1939) and Suvorov (1941).
 The last two were often praised as some of the best movies based on Russian history, along with the works of Sergei Eisenstein.
-Pudovkin was awarded a Stalin Prize for both of them in 1941.
+Pudovkin was awarded Stalin Prize first degree for both of them in 1941.

 During World War II he was evacuated to Kazakhstan where he directed several patriotic war movies.
 He also played a small part in the Ivan the Terrible movie (as God's fool).
 With the end of war he returned to Moscow and continued his work at the Mosfilm studio, making biographical and war movies.
-In 1947 he was awarded another Stalin Prize for his work on Admiral Nakhimov, and in 1950 — his second Order of Lenin and a third Stalin Prize for Zhukovsky.
+In 1947 he was awarded another Stalin Prize first degree for his work on Admiral Nakhimov, and in 1950 — his second Order of Lenin and Stalin Prize second degree for Zhukovsky.
 His last work was The Return of Vasili Bortnikov (1953).

 Apart from directing, screenwriting and acting, Pudovkin was also an educator and a journalist, author of several books on film theory, professor at VGIK, president of the cinema section at VOKS (since 1944) and a member of the Soviet Peace Committee.

-Vsevolod Pudovkin died on 30 June 1953 in Jūrmala, Latvian SSR (near Riga) after a heart attack.
+Vsevolod Pudovkin died on 30 June 1953 in Dubulti, Latvian SSR after a heart attack.
 He was buried at the Novodevichy Cemetery.
 One of the streets in Moscow is named after Pudovkin (see Pudovkin street).